 - 321.1 Purpose.
 The purpose of the Sensitive Environmental Features Overlay is to ensure the public health, safety and welfare through the protection of slopes, streams, wetlands, and surface water, which are considered some of the Township's most important natural resources.
-The Sensitive Environmental Features Overlay includes the following: - 321.1.1 Steep Slope Protection Overlay. - 321.1.2 Stream Corridor Protection Overlay. - 321.1.3 Surface Water Protection Overlay. - 321.1.4 Wetland Protection Overlay - 321.2 Conflict.
+The Sensitive Environmental Features Overlay includes the following: - 321.1.1 Steep Slope Protection Overlay. - 321.1.2 Stream Corridor Protection Overlay. - 321.1.3 Deleted (Amended by Ordinance No. 22-01, 08/01/22) - 321.1.4 Wetland Protection Overlay - 321.2 Conflict.
 In the event that the provisions of this section and the provisions of other applicable Township ordinance standards are in conflict, the more restrictive provisions shall apply.